Skip to content

 Convenience- No additional trips back to the doctor's office or lab.

 - Most urologists recommend a minimum of 2 tests.
-Many healthcare professionals recommend repeating the test once a year.
+Many healthcare professionals recommend repeating the test at least once a year after that.

 Are MaleFromHome testing kits FSA/HSA eligible?